impactwallet/impact-wallet/README.md

 <img width="1064" alt="Frame 35020-1" src="https://user-images.githubusercontent.com/111051624/225758869-76c30bdd-a46a-46dc-8c22-f978061af04e.png">

-# Demo - Creating Account on Imact Wallet
+# Demo - Creating Account on Impact Wallet

 We use a link as a login to avoid any possibility of draining your wallet.
 Watch demo bellow how to create account on Impact Wallet.